lizzzcai/snake-go/README.md

-# snake-go
+# Writing Snake with Go
-Snake in Go
+I will write a Snake game in Go.